 Aurora's car is very...her.

 I don't really know how to put it otherwise.
-It's sensible, as she is; it's filled with books and stacks of paper, as her bag is; it's not messy, but it's got a lot going on, like her.
+It's sensible, as she is; it's filled with books and stacks of paper, as her bag is; it's not messy, but it's got a lot going on beneath its simple exterior, like her.

 Still sniffling, I wait as she moves a sheaf of papers held together with a binder clip from the passenger seat to the back.
 Then I swipe my tail and skirt out of the way and slouch into the seat, clumsily clicking the seatbelt in place with one paw, the other still holding the half-full cup of water.